Ailantha

 Picture

-However my daughter went outside the free box by ordering the pecan pie,
+Or one can outside the free box by ordering one of the other desserts, such as the delish pecan pie,

 Picture